Note

 chemiscope.show_input("data/mace-off-tsne-qm9.json.gz")

-Example with MACE-MP0 and t-SNE¶
+Example with MACE-MP0, t-SNE and environments¶

 Firstly, import mace library.